tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Enabled by default - no cost for 90 day history
 - To customise the service .. create 1 or more Trails
 - Management Events and Data Events
+- Enabled by default .. but 90 days .. no S3
+- Trails are how you configure S3 and CWLogs
+- Management events only by default
+- IAM, STS, CloudFront => Global Service Events
+- Not realtime - 15 minute delay